 Inulin is also a soluble fiber.
 There are two kinds of fiber: soluble fiber and insoluble fiber.
 Soluble fiber dissolves in water and creates a gel-like substance in the gutthat helps reduce blood sugar and cholesterol.
 Insoluble fiber, on the other hand, does not dissolve in water but instead helps food pass through the digestive system by attracting water into your stool, making it softer and easier to pass for a smoother bowel movement.
 (Yes!)

 What are Sources of Inulin?

-Meet our fiber friend, chicory root, a plant in thedandelion family asteraceae.
-Chicory root is good for the body as it is packed with prebiotic inulin that helps with bowel movements, regulates blood sugar, and assists in weight management.
+Meet our fiber friend, chicory root, a plant in thedandelion family Asteraceae.
+Chicory root is great for the body as it is packed with prebiotic inulin that helps with bowel movements, regulates blood sugar, and assists in weight management.
 The inulin that is used in supplements most commonly comes from soaking chicory roots in hot water.

 Another type of inulin comes from the Jerusalem artichoke.
 A sunflower plant look-alike, Jerusalem artichoke (Helianthus tuberosus) is widely cultivated as a root vegetable.
 It is a good source of complex carbs and has minimal effect on blood sugar levels.
 Aside from being inulin rich, Jerusalem artichoke is also full of vitamins, minerals, and protein.
 (Amazing!)

 Agave is another type of inulin.
 Agave belongs to the plant family Asparagaceae (formerly Agavaceae), and is found in the regions of the Americas, particularlyMexico, and the Caribbean.
 Agave is found to be a significant source of fiber and yes, it is that agave that you find in tequila.
 Agave is also used as a natural sweetener.